woz-u/DS-Student-Resources/DS105-Intermediate-Statistics/DS105-Syllabus.md

 # DS105 Intermediate Statistics

 Course Description: The Intermediate Statistics course is designed to teach students about hypothesis testing under multiple scenarios.
-Students will be able to determine which hypothesis test to utilize and be able to perform that test.
+Students will be able to determine which hypothesis test to utilize and then be able to perform that specific test.
 Students will also learn to identify and verify the data requirements for each hypothesis test.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>